wallarm/product-documentation/docs/admin-en/monitoring/available-metrics.md

 #### Number of Requests not Analyzed by the Postanalytics Module

 The number of requests not analyzed by the postanalytics module.
-The metric is collected if sending requests to the postanalytics module is configured ([`wallarm_upstream_backend tarantool`](../configure-parameters-en.md#wallarm_upstream_backend)).
-Blocking rules are applied to these requests, but requests are not visible in your Wallarm account and not taken into account when analyzing next requests.
+This metric is collected if sending requests to the postanalytics module is configured ([`wallarm_upstream_backend tarantool`](../configure-parameters-en.md#wallarm_upstream_backend)).
+Blocking rules are applied to these requests, but requests are not visible in your Wallarm account and are not taken into account when analyzing next requests.

 * **Metric:** `curl_json-wallarm_nginx/gauge-tnt_errors`
 * **Metric value:** `0`